dallegoet/twitch-code-extension-viewer/README.md

 Share your code on Twitch

+- pnpm install
-- 1 - pnpm start
+- pnpm start
-- 2 - add a browser source to OBS with the given uri
+- add a browser source to OBS with the given uri